 Trust in water businesses to keep personal information safe varies

 Privacy was raised as an issue for some customers.
-Victims/survivors living in remote and regional Victorian were especially concerned about the confidentiality of their information.
+Victims/survivors living in remote and regional Victoria were especially concerned about the confidentiality of their information.
 Financial counsellors and customer advocates thought that this is because in smaller communities customers were more likely to personal know water business staff or staff personally know the perpetrator.
-As a results, victims/survivors were very fearful of their personal information being revealed to the perpetrator.
+As a result, victims/survivors were very fearful of their personal information being revealed to the perpetrator.

 A broad range of people experience family violence

 When asked to describe clients who sought financial counselling due to family violence, financial counsellors reported a broad range of people.
 Most were female but some male, and represented varied ages, ethnicities, family situations and socioeconomic situations.
 Financial counsellors, customer advocates and family violence service providers all recognised that people from non-English speaking backgrounds experienced greater barriers to accessing support.
-Customer advocates noted that members from the LGBTIQ community, Aboriginals and Torres Strait Islanders, older people, people experiencing homeless, people with low literacy, people with mental health problems and people with a disability could also face greater barriers to accessing support.
+Customer advocates noted that members from the LGBTIQ community, Aboriginal and Torres Strait Islanders, older people, people experiencing homeless, people with low literacy, people with mental health problems and people with a disability could also face greater barriers to accessing support.